-This SketchUp extension is a flexible solution, ideal for a range of industries.
+This SketchUp plugin is a flexible solution, ideal for a range of industries.
 PlaceMaker is a great way to help clients to truly visualise their site plan.

 - PlaceMaker automates the creation of your site mode, saving huge amounts of time.